mendix/docs/content/releasenotes/mobile/make-it-native-app.md

 **Release date: December 17th, 2019**

+### Improvement

-With this version we introduced a better keyboard-avoiding behavior on iOS.
+* We introduced a more consistent keyboard-avoiding behavior on iOS.

 ### Known Issues